-Revenues are reported as an increase in unrestricted net assets unless use of the related assets is limited by donor-imposed restrictions.
-Expenses are reported as decreases in unrestricted net assets.
-Gains and losses on assets or liabilities are reported as increases or decreases in unrestricted net assets unless their use is restricted by explicit donor stipulations or by law.
-Temporarily restricted contributions whose restrictions are met in the same year the contributions are received are reported as unrestricted net assets.
+Revenues are reported as increases in net assets without donor restrictions, unless use of the related assets is limited by donor-imposed restrictions.
+Expenses are reported as decreases in net assets without donor restrictions.
+Gains and losses are reported as increases or decreases in net assets without donor restrictions, unless their use is restricted by explicit donor stipulation or by law.
+Expirations of donor restrictions on net assets (i.e., the donor-stipulated purpose has been fulfilled and/or the stipulated time period has elapsed) are reported as reclassifications between the applicable classes of net assets.
+Contributions with donor-imposed restrictions that are met in the same year as the contributions were received are reported as net assets without donor restrictions.